mriekkinen/openplacefinder/docs/guide.md

 The page [Map features](http://wiki.openstreetmap.org/wiki/Map_features) in the OpenStreetMap wiki details these and many other conventions.
 However, be warned, that given the wide scope of OpenStreetMap, the list of map features is extensive.

-In order to search for features of a given type, we simply type the name into the search box labeled *What are you looking for?* For instance, if we are looking for museums, we type "museo" into the search box.
-While we type the systems displays suggestions which provide clues into the available options, as seen in the screenshot below.
+In order to search for features of a given type, we simply type its name into the search box labeled *What are you looking for?* For instance, if we are looking for museums, we type "museo" into the search box.
+While we type the systems displays suggestions which provide clues into the available options, as seen also in the screenshot below.

 <img width="316" src="img/feature-museum.png" />

-## Sorting and filtering
+## Filtering

-// Todo: My location (blue marker)

-...
+When searching for common places in a densely populated area, the number of results may become overwhelming.
+To manage this, the app provides filters which allow us to focus our attention to the most relevant places.

+Results can be filtered by name and opening hours.
+Additionally, places serving food can be filtered by cuisine.

+- **Name.** This is the name of a place, as displayed e.g. on signs on the ground.
+Since the name of a place often includes a brand name, the name field allows us to filter by brand, as well.
+- **Opening hours.** Allows us to view places which are open at the moment.
+However, please note that this filter excludes places for which the opening hours haven't been listed in the database.
+The listed opening hours might also become out-of-date.
+- **Cuisine.** Allows us to filter by the type of food served.
+This only applies to restaurants and other places serving food.

+In the process of filtering and inspecting the results, you may find that some information you need is missing or incomplete.
+This is unavoidable, but since OpenStreetMap is a collaborative effort, if you are interested, you may consider [contributing a fix](https://wiki.openstreetmap.org/wiki/Beginners%27_guide).

+The results are sorted by distance from the user's location.
+Hence, the first one is the closest, and so forth.
+If the top results seem surprising, you may wish to check your location setting.
+As we recall, user's location is indicated by a big blue marker and can be updated by right-clicking on the map.